Yes, Canvas can be used for non-credit courses. For best results:

 If your have other needs for you non-credit course, contact email@example.com to discuss whether Canvas is the best fit for your content.

 To get started, submit the Non-Credit Canvas Course Request Form.
-Most requests are fulfilled within one business day.
+Requests may take 3-4 business days to be fulfilled.

 Canvas is primarily intended for use by UW-Madison faculty, staff, and students.
 However, there are some options to provide content to learners outside of UW-Madison: